-But editing can be tricky – you may find it hard to know where to start, so here’s a list of points to consider:
+Editing a novel can be tricky – you may find it hard to know where to start, so here’s a list of points to consider:

-- Is it too long?
 Writers hate to part with their prose, and I’ve heard every excuse there is to avoid cutting.
 But epics like Middlemarch were written at a very different time – when eight volume novels with a large cast of garrulous characters were all the rage.
 These days a word count of over 100,000 can put off agents and publishers.
 Always think: why are you including this particular thing in your story?
 What’s the purpose of this sentence, paragraph, chapter?
 If you want to shape your novel into a story people want to read, then you NEED to edit.

 Do you really need all those characters?

 Can you combine two of your characters into one?
 Does anyone remember Mary from Pride and Prejudice?
 She was one of the Bennet sisters.
 No, I don’t either.
 So, find your Mary Bennet.
 You don’t need her.

 Get rid of long sentences.
-Cut em in half.

 Writers often say the same thing twice.
 Comb your novel for this.
 We’re all keen for our reader to understand everything, but your reader is smart.
 Trust them to notice and understand the first time you told them your character was allergic to almonds.

-- Go over your dialogue.
 It always needs an edit in my experience.
 Remember people talk in short clipped sentences.
 Large monologues reek of exposition and only lecturers and dull politicians speak that way – oh, and bad guys in movies who are about to kill you and then don’t.
 Also check those speech tags (“said”, “asked” – but also, and far worse “intoned”, “chorused” etc).
 Do you need them?
 Also, beware of describing feelings in your dialogue. ‘“That’s amazing,” she cried happily.’
 If the narrative is doing its job we won’t need the note about her happiness.
 Let your dialogue imply feeling.
 Less is more.

 They don’t add anything and they clutter up your prose.

 Every writer knows what’s not working in their novel or are aware of problematic areas.
 Ask yourself what you’d change if you had the time, and then make the time – or your reader won’t.